WedrownyElite/MoodFlow/readme.md

 - **Statistics Dashboard** - Comprehensive insights including streaks, averages, and patterns
 - **Dark/Light Mode** - Adaptive themes with custom gradient backgrounds

+### AI Analysis ✨ *(New)*
+- AI-Powered Insights - Leverage OpenAI to receive intelligent summaries and mood analysis
+- Custom API Key - Add your own OpenAI key for private usage
+- Future Updates:
+    - Choose which AI model you’d like to use
+    - Select from different AI providers (not just OpenAI)
+- Production Plan:
+    - Option to use your own API key
+    - Or pay to use MoodFlow’s managed app key

 ### User Experience
 - **Blur Transitions** - Smooth, professional navigation animations
 - **Responsive Design** - Optimized for all screen sizes and orientations